1938 New England hurricane: Meteorological history

 As the hurricane accelerated northward, it gradually weakened.
 On the morning of September 21, it passed roughly 75 mi east of Cape Hatteras.
 At 12:00 UTC (8 a.m.
 EST) that day, the storm was estimated to have a barometric pressure of 940 mbar; this is the hurricane's lowest documented pressure.
 At 19:45 UTC (3:45 p.m.
 EST), the hurricane made landfall on Long Island over Bellport, New York with maximum sustained winds of 120 mph and a pressure of 941 mbar, making it the strongest tropical cyclone to hit the New York City area.
 It was moving rapidly northward at 47 mph, enhancing the intensity of the winds east of the center; in addition, its forward motion displaced its center of circulation 17 mi away from the point of minimum barometric pressure.
 Weather Bureau forecaster Charles Pierce argued that the hurricane became extratropical off of the Outer Banks, though Charles J. Neumann, Frances P. Ho, and the Atlantic hurricane reanalysis project suggested that it was tropical but in the process of extratropical transition at landfall.
-Afterwards, it quickly tracked across Long Island and Long Island Sound before making a second and final landfall near New Haven, Connecticut as a slightly weaker hurricane with winds of 115 mph, making it one of only three recorded tropical cyclones to hit Connecticut as major hurricanes.
-The storm steadily weakened, becoming fully extratropical over Vermont by 00:00 UTC on September 22 (September 21, 8 p.m.
+Afterwards, it quickly tracked across Long Island and Long Island Sound before making a second and final landfall near New Haven, Connecticut as a slightly weaker hurricane with winds of 115 mph, making it one of only three recorded tropical cyclones to hit Connecticut as major hurricanes since 1900.
+The storm rapidly weakened, completing extratropical transition over Vermont by 00:00 UTC on September 22 (September 21, 8:00 p.m.
 EST).
 Following this transition, the remnants continued to weaken before they dissipated over southeastern Ontario on September 23.